bouracha/Gen_Motion/README.md

 ### Citing

-If you use our code, please cite our work:
+If you use our code, and/or build on our work, please cite our paper:

 ```
 @misc{bourached2020generative,